 Soft skills should still be broken down into technical, specific abilities: What do you use your communication skills for?
 How do you interact with students to help them learn better?

 Get really specific here.
-Your skills should be highly relevant to your subject matter when possible, but definitely relate closely to your overall role as a teacher.
+Your skills should be highly relevant to your English class subject matter when possible, but definitely relate closely to your overall role as a teacher.

 Here are some examples:

 - Classroom Management

 - Test Prep